axibase/atsd/rule-engine/notifications/custom-ifttt.md

 ```

 The `body` text contains placeholders that will be substituted with actual values when the notification is triggered.

+Only `valueN` naming convention for JSON fields is supported by the IFTTT platform.

 The placeholders specified in the payload and the URL are visible as editable parameters in the rule editor.